2020-2021 Undergraduate & Graduate Catalog

 Individual academic coaching is available from both professional and peer coaches.
 Academic coaching sessions focus on topics, including general college learning strategies, test preparation and post-test reflection, organization and time management, note taking, motivation, and goal setting.
 Academic coaches can assist students in identifying their academic challenges and develop a plan for improvement using campus resources for support.
 Group presentations about academic success topics are also available to help students improve their academic performance and confidence.

 Disability Support Resources

 Disability Support Resources (DSR) provides support services and accommodations that enhance the environment for persons with disabilities and helps educate the university community on disability issues.
 The office also provides access to programs and facilities for faculty members, staff members, and students.
 Grand Valley promotes the full inclusion of individuals with varying abilities as part of our commitment to creating a diverse, inclusive community.
 It is the policy of Grand Valley to comply with the Americans with Disabilities Act as amended by the ADA Amendment Act (2008), Section 504 of the Rehabilitation Act of 1973, and other applicable federal and state laws that prohibit discrimination on the basis of disability.
 Grand Valley will provide reasonable accommodations to qualified individuals with a documented disability upon request.
 DSR is located in 215 The Blue Connection.
-Contact us by phone at (616) 331-2490, visit our website at www.gvsu.edu/dsr, or email us at email@example.com.
+Contact us by phone at (616) 331-2490, visit our website at gvsu.edu/dsr, or email us at firstname.lastname@example.org.